 PLEASE NOTE: Price is per person and based on two people sharing a twin/double room.
 Single room supplements and upgrades are not included.

 DAY 1 - From your chosen joining point your feeder vehicle will take you to the designated interchange point where your holiday begins.
 After joining your holiday coach, you will travel to Dover for the short sea crossing to Calais.
 Visit Lijssenthoek and the cemetery which with just under 10,000 burials, is the second largest Commonwealth cemetery in Belgium.
 Being some 20km from Ypres and on a railway line, Lijsssenthoek was in a good strategic position to construct medical facilities including casualty clearing stations and today, the visitor centre offers in-depth information on casualty care.
-Continue to your centrally located Ypres hotel where a welcome buffet dinner awaits.
+Continue to your centrally located Ypres hotel.
 Bed & breakfast.

 DAY 2 - Your guided tour today will take you to Essex Farm Cemetery which features a memorial to Major John McCrae who is believed to have composed his famous poem 'In Flanders Fields' here.
 Continue via Pilkhem Ridge to the Memorial Stone to Harry Patch, the 'last Fighting Tommy'.
 Visit Langemarck German Cemetery and then onto Tyne Cot with time to reflect at the largest Commonwealth military cemetery in the world with views from the visitor centre over the battlefields towards Ypres.
 Continue to Polygon Wood at Zonnebeke, the scene of desperate conflict throughout the war and visit the Passchendaele Museum (entrance included).
 A stop will be made en-route for lunch (not included).
 Then to Hill 60 to examine the underground war before heading to Irish Peace Park at Messines dedicated to the men of Northern and Southern Ireland who fought side by side in June 1917 when several huge mines were detonated along the German lines.
 Finally to Spranbroekmolen mine crater and the nearby Lone Tree Cemetery, one of the highest viewpoints across the battlefield